ruddcas/recipes/README.md

 -maximum and minimum length for name and description

 Cheefs-
+	Chefs have chefsname (username), email
+	Chefs have a one-to-many association with redipes Chefs can be created from console
+	We have a test suite to test chef model

+	Chefs cont-
+	Ability to sign-up chefs to use CRUD operations
+	Show profile page
+	Secured Login and Logout
+	Apply restrictions to the app for CRUD operations Admin login and secure page
+	Add password digest

+Test-
 -	chefname should be present
 -	email should be present
 -	max & min length on email, chefname should be valid